rf20-10/martec_website_rafael_abreu/README.md

 # Martec Concrete Products Website

 This is a website I built using Django for Martec, a concrete products company based in Piedade-SP, Brazil.
 It’s a family-owned business (owned by my family), and the goal of this project was to provide them with a simple, responsive, and professional web presence.
 The entire interface is in Portuguese and tailored to a Brazilian audience.
+The code and project structure are in English.
+To test the UI in English, you can use translation tools like Google Translate, as demonstrated in the YouTube video.

 # Video presentation
 https://www.youtube.com/watch?v=T4Uhu7e23pY